Robert1719/breast-cancer-test-studies/README.md

 4. Random Forest Classification

 I then proceeded to train the models one by one and showed the classification report of perticular models wise.
-To check the accuracy imported confusion_matrix method of metrics class.
+To check the accuracy I imported confusion_matrix method of metrics class.
 The confusion matrix is a way of tabulating the number of mis-classifications, i.e., the number of predicted classes which ended up in a wrong classification bin based on the true classes.
 I used Classification Accuracy method to find the accuracy of our models.
 It is the ratio of number of correct predictions to the total number of input samples.
 From the studies, I obtained the following accuracy scores of my models:

 1. RandomForestClassifier-92.55%